Skip to content

 epoll_ctl()

-An epoll instance can maintain a list of file descriptors that has to be monitored.
-All file descriptors registered with an epoll instance is collectively referred to as epoll list or interest list.
-Whenever any of the file descriptors become ready for I/O operations, they are added to the ready list.
-Ready list is a subset of interest list. epoll_ctl() system call is used to add, modify or delete file descriptors to be monitored in the interest list of epoll.
+As mentioned earlier, an epoll instance can maintain a list of file descriptors that has to be monitored.
+All file descriptors registered with an epoll instance is collectively referred to as epoll list or interest list. epoll_ctl() system call is used to add, modify or delete file descriptors to be monitored in the interest list of epoll.

 c